 New York State Imposes Unreasonable Liability on Equine Owners/Operators

 Participation in a recreational sport always involves some degree of risk that you assume under the law.
-These are "inherent risks.”
-Examples of such risks in particular sports include getting hit by a baseball during a baseball game, getting tackled in a football or soccer game, getting hit by a golf ball in the fairway, getting knocked down by another skier who wasn’t looking where he/she was going, or falling off a horse.
+These are "inherent risks”.
+Examples of such risks in particular sports include getting hit by a baseball during a baseball game, getting tackled in a football or soccer game, getting hit by a golf ball in the fairway, or getting knocked down by another skier who wasn’t looking where he/she was going, falling off a horse, etc.

 This is totally unacceptable!
-According to one recent study, the New York recreational equine industry accounts for $2.07 billion in revenue and over 35,000 full-time equivalent jobs.
-That is just ONE segment of this industry!
-We should be trying to grow this industry in this economy, but the burden of ever rising insurance costs makes it prohibitive for many.
+According to one recent study, the New York recreational equine industry accounts for $2.07 billion in revenue and over 35,000 full-time equivalent jobs.2 That is just ONE segment of this industry!
+We should be trying to grow this industry in this economy but the burden of ever rising insurance costs makes it prohibitive for many.
 Such a statute would limit or prevent frivolous, unfounded lawsuits, resulting in lower insurance costs.
-How long do you think the skiing industry would last in this state if people could sue for any and every “mishap?!"
+How long do you think the skiing industry would last in this state if people could sue for any and every “mishap”?!

 It is long past time for the members of the equine community to stand together and demand that this legislation be passed!
-If EVERY owner, rider, parent, and grandparent of kids who ride in NY called and wrote to their elected officials, the pressure would be great enough to move this bill forward.
+If EVERY owner, rider, parent and grandparent of kids who ride in NY called and wrote to their elected officials, the pressure would be great to move this bill forward.
 PLEASE GET INVOLVED!!!
-In my experience, it is best to call, fax and email as different staffers are responsible for each (increases your chances of being "heard").
+In my experience, it is best to call, fax & email as different staffers are responsible for each (increases your chances of being "heard").

 2 New York Horse Racing and Agriculture Industry Alliance.
 “New York State Equine Industry Economic Impact Study.”
 2012.